 Before deciding on the design elements, you want to incorporate into your daycare center, pay a visit to other daycare facilities with a good reputation in your area.
 Pay attention to their layout and design features and, if possible, ask the staff what works well for them and what does not.
 This way, you will get a feel of what items you need to invest in.

-A successful daycare center has defined areas that are mostly dependent on the ages of the children your facility will service.
+A successful childcare and daycare center has defined areas that are mostly dependent on the ages of the children your facility will service.

 1. Entrance Area